-Health Services are provided by the District and Escambia County Health Department as described in the School Health Services Plan.
+Health Services are provided by the District and its contracted agency as described in the School Health Services Plan.
 381.0056, F.S.

-The School District and the Escambia County Health Department partner to staff the school clinic with health support technicians, supervised by registered nurses who may be assigned to one or more schools.
+The School District and its contracted agency partner to staff the school clinic with health support technicians, supervised by registered nurses who may be assigned to one or more schools.
 Health information is confidential and is only shared with staff members who have a legitimate need to know.
 Health services may include: